me-maddy/js-journey/advance/oops/notes.md

 - Prototype, in function, is an object that we get when we create a new function or use built-in function.
 It can be empty or have properties and methods.
 It can only be accessed by FunctionName.prototype.
 - We can also set properties and methods inside the prototype of function using FunctionName.prototype.newPropertyName.

+## Now, let's understand this concept of prototype by demonstration :-